 What Is The Difference Between An Atom And An Element

-Dec 05, 2025 · 10 min read
+10 min read

 Imagine building with LEGO bricks.
 Each brick is a fundamental piece, but it's only when you start combining them in specific ways that you create something truly unique – a car, a house, or even a spaceship.
 Now, think of the universe around you.
-From the air you breathe to the ground beneath your feet, everything is made of incredibly tiny building blocks.
+Practically speaking, from the air you breathe to the ground beneath your feet, everything is made of incredibly tiny building blocks.
 These blocks are atoms, and just like LEGO bricks, they combine to form the vast and varied world we experience.

 Main Subheading